rhel-labs/learn-katacoda/crypto-policy/step1.md

 # Validate the Environment
 Using the provided system terminal session, validate the initial environment.

-First, verify that Apache server is running.
+First, verify that the Apache service is running.

 `systemctl status httpd.service --no-pager`{{execute T1}}